 Explore our website to learn about the heartbreaking reality of missing and murdered Indigenous women and girls in Canada, raising awareness and advocating for justice.

-Aielah Saric-Auger was born on December 30, 1991 in Edmonton, Alberta.
-A member of the Lheidli T'enneh First Nation, she was the youngest of six children.
-Aielah didn't have an easy life growing up.
+A member of the Lheidli T'enneh First Nation, Aielah was the youngest of six children.
+She didn't have an easy life growing up.
 When she was young, she and her mother, Audrey, were driving when their car slid on black ice.
 The pair ended up in the ditch and Aielah is said to have temporarily lost consciousness.

-In July 1996, Dorothy Abel was assaulted which led her to remain in a coma for four years at Royal Alexander Hospital in Edmonton until she tragically passed away in 2000.
-When the MMIW (Murdered & Missing Indigenous Women) inquiry started occurring in Canada, Dorothy's family asked police to provide records of the investigation into her death.
-They were floored to find that all records related to the investigation were missing or destroyed.
+In July 1996, 39 year old mother Dorothy Abel was assaulted which led her to remain in a coma for four years at Royal Alexander Hospital in Edmonton until she tragically passed away in 2000.
+All records related to the investigation were missing or destroyed.